 With a high scoring win in their opening 2014 World Cup qualifying secured, many expect Ghana to have revenge on their minds ahead of next weekend's date with African champions, Zambia.

-Zambia, against the run of play, beat Ghana in the semi-finals of the 2012 Africa Cup of Nations in January.
+Zambia, against the run of play beat Ghana in the semi-finals of the at the 2012 Africa Cup of Nations in January.

-But level-headed midfielder, Derek Boateng says the Black Stars must not look to settle old scores in the Ndola against the Chipolopolo.
+But level-headed midfielder, Derek Boateng says the Black Stars must not look to settle old scores in the Ndorla against the Chipolopolo.

-The Black Stars strolled to a 7-0 home win against Lesotho to top of the standings.
+The Black Stars strolled to a 7-0 home win against Lesotho go top of the standings.

 However, Boateng says Ghana will have to forget about the past.